Last reviewed on 23 August 2023

 Point out how valuable prospective candidates' existing skills are

-People are often surprised that their professional skills from the workplace are valued on a school's local governing body.
+People are often surprised that their professional skills from the workplace are valued on a school's LGB.

-By linking these with the skills needed for a particular role, you help them to realise that they're suitable for the job.
+By linking these with the skills needed for a particular role, you help them to realise that they're a suitable candidate.

 Highlight the new skills they'll gain